Reemh/reemh.github.io/_posts/2022-11-08-what-are-githooks.markdown

 To get it working, you need to install `husky` as a `devDependencies` in your project.

-Afterwards, run a command that will allow Git hooks to be enabled:
+Afterward, run a command that will allow Git hooks to be enabled:

 ```bash
 npx husky install